pixelhumain/GoGoCarto/README.md

 The software have been developped for the project ["Près de chez Nous"](https://presdecheznous.fr), consisting on referencing food/education/health/... alternatives in France.

-GoGoCarto is highly configurable, and almost ready to be reused by anyone to create its own map, with its own data, categories, moderation rules, configuration etc...
+GoGoCarto is highly configurable, and ready to be reused by anyone to create its own map, with its own data, categories, moderation rules, configuration etc...
 There is a whole back office to manage data, contents, configuration

-For more information, please contact us on the channel GoGoCarto at https://chat.lescommuns.org/channel/gogocarto

 ![Dashboard](docs/images/21.png "Dashboard")